Baltimore County News

 Space is still available in the clinics and parents may download and submit the Basketball Clinic permission slip/waiver (PDF) to register.
 Free water bottles and snacks will be provided.

 Operation Connect is an effort on the part of the county police department to engage county stakeholders in a number of outreach activities.
-Members of the police department are reaching out to through activities like Bike with a Cop, community cleanups, meetings with faith based leaders, participation in community barbecues and many other events.
+Members of the police department are reaching out through activities like Bike with a Cop, community cleanups, meetings with faith based leaders, participation in community barbecues and many other events.
 The purpose of the program is to allow community members, particularly young people, to interact with police officers in a positive setting.
 “Our police officers are safer and our communities are safer when officers and citizens know and trust one another,” said Kamenetz.

-“The County Executive has asked us to foster understanding with citizens of all backgrounds, especially those might not be involved in traditional police community relations groups,” said Baltimore County Police Chief Jim Johnson.
+“The County Executive has asked us to foster understanding with citizens of all backgrounds, especially those who might not be involved in traditional police community relations groups,” said Baltimore County Police Chief Jim Johnson.
 “We want our officers to reach out to the people they serve through faith communities and other groups.”

 Click the image below to see Officer Don Bridges invite young people in the community to the basketball courts.